FrankBau/RAM_interpreter/readme.md

 Input (aka the input tape)
 --
-* a sequence of integral numbers
+* a sequence of integer numbers
 * the sequence is read-only, read number by number, in left to right order

 Output (aka the output tape)
 --
-* a sequence of intergal numbers
+* a sequence of integer numbers
 * the sequence is write-only, written number by number, in left to right order

 RAM registers
 --
 * registers R[0], R[1], R[2], ... are indexed by a natural number
-* register R[0] is the accumulator which occurs implicitly in several instructions
+* register R[0] also known as the accumulator A
+* the acuumulator also occurs implicitly in several instructions

-* each register holds an (arbitrarily large) integral number
+* each register holds an (arbitrarily large) integer number
 * when the program starts, all registers hold the number 0
 * there is a potentially infinite number of registers available